ca-123321/pairwise-go/solver/README.md

 ## What it does

-This takes in a (currently hard-coded) set of arrays, and permutes them such that every element appears in a column exactly once.
+This takes in a hard-coded set of arrays (`solver_order3.py` etc) or uses PP.json if created by `../main.go`, and permutes them such that every element appears in a column exactly once.

 ## Notes